Al Capp: Parodies, toppers, and alternate strips

-Capp also lampooned popular recording idols of the day, such as Elvis Presley ("Hawg McCall", 1957), Liberace ("Loverboynik", 1956), the Beatles ("the Beasties", 1964)—and in 1944, Frank Sinatra.
+Capp also lampooned popular recording idols of the day, including Elvis Presley ("Hawg McCall", 1957), Liberace ("Loverboynik", 1956), the Beatles ("the Beasties", 1964)—and in 1944, Frank Sinatra.
 "Sinatra was the first great public figure I ever wrote about," Capp once said.
 "I called him 'Hal Fascinatra.'
 I remember my news syndicate was so worried about what his reaction might be, and we were all surprised when he telephoned and told me how thrilled he was with it.
 He always made it a point to send me champagne whenever he happened to see me in a restaurant ..." (from Frank Sinatra, My Father by Nancy Sinatra, 1985).
 On the other hand, Liberace was "cut to the quick" over Loverboynik, according to Capp, and even threatened legal action—as would Joan Baez later, over "Joanie Phoanie" in 1967.

 Capp was just as likely to parody himself; his self-caricature made frequent, tongue-in-cheek appearances in Li'l Abner.
 The gag was often at his own expense, as in the above 1951 sequence showing Capp's interaction with "fans" (see excerpt), or in his 1955 Disneyland parody, "Hal Yappland".
 Just about anything could be a target for Capp's satire—in one storyline Li'l Abner is revealed to be the missing link between ape and man.
 In another, the search is on in Dogpatch for a pair of missing socks knitted by the first president of the United States.

 In addition to creating Li'l Abner, Capp also co-created two other newspaper strips: Abbie an' Slats with magazine illustrator Raeburn van Buren in 1937, and Long Sam with cartoonist Bob Lubbers in 1954, as well as the Sunday "topper" strips Washable Jones, Small Fry (a.k.a.
 Small Change), and Advice fo' Chillun.